anaVitoriaLouro/anaVitoriaLouro/README.md

 #### BIO

-- :books: Currently learning Python
+- :books: Currently learning Python for Data Science and Machine Learning
 - :computer: Learned the basics in .html, .css, .js
 - :nerd_face: Fun fact: I am a nerd by heart!
 From D&D to Classical Music